MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - model
 - relationships

-Here's an example of a TMDL folder.
+Here's an example of a TMDL folder:

 :::image type="content" source="media/folder-tmdl-dataset.png" alt-text="Folder with a TMDL representation of a dataset":::